adarshrao1/Water-Detection/README.md

 ```
 or by using `requirements.txt` file.

-Copy or move the required input `images` folder next to the notebook file.
+Copy or move the required input images to the `images` folder next to the notebook file.

 Training can be done using an image dataset.
 [Here](https://github.com/adarshrao1/image-dataset) is an example of an image dataset.